IhyaCommunity/Robotics-IoT-Blink-LED/README.md

 ## Blink LED
 Blink LED using Raspberry Pi, Node.JS and Johnny-Five.
 "Hello World" (Salam!) of Electronics! 😄

-This demo  presented at the Robotics &amp; IoT Workshop.
+This demo  originally presented at the Robotics &amp; IoT Workshop.

 ### Follow these steps to run the project